CGHE Autumn School 2025: Epistemic injustice, policy repair

 - Conversations and networking with peers, CGHE colleagues and senior HE researchers

-Costs: £120 (with bursaries available for the unemployed and those based in LMICs), includes lunch, dinner and refreshments, plus a full programme of workshops and events.
+Costs: £120 (with bursaries available for the unemployed and those based in LMICs), included lunches, two dinners and refreshments, plus a full programme of workshops and events.